 Cloudflare will return an error 521 message when your website refuses a connection with Cloudflare.

-This is frequently caused by firewall or security software.
+This is frequently caused by firewalls or security software.
 The error looks something like this 👇🏻

 Similar to Cloudflare error 520, there are a couple of different ways to fix this error.

-Let’s look a little close at why an error 521 occurs, and how to fix it.
+Let’s dive into why error 521 happens and how to solve it.

 What is Error 521 Web Server is Down?